ralphcasipe1/just-do-the-testing/README.md

 - _Provide feedback_ that is **fast**, **accurate**, **reliable** and **predictable**.

-- _Make maintenance easier_, something that is commonly overlooked when writing tests.
+- _Make maintenance easier_, this is something commonly overlooked when writing tests.

 ## 🏛️ Section 1: Test Structures